chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/USB_Host/HID_Standalone/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example is a part of the USB Host Library package using STM32Cube firmware.
-It describes how to use USB host application based on the Humain Interface Class (HID) on the STM32F4xx devices.
+This application is a part of the USB Host Library package using STM32Cube firmware.
+It describes how to use USB host application based on the Human Interface Class (HID) on the STM32F4xx devices.

-This is a typical example on how to use the STM32F4xx USB OTG Host peripheral to interact with an USB HID Device such as a Mouse or a Keyboard.
+This is a typical application on how to use the STM32F4xx USB OTG Host peripheral to interact with an USB HID Device such as a Mouse or a Keyboard.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals,